Code-Institute-Submissions/choco-design/README.md

 * Internet Explorer v1607
   - content boxes on index.html not centered
-  - horizontal rules not showing
+  - horizontal rules not showing throughout the website
+  - checkbox in contact form has background color above and below the boxes
+  - smooth scrolling effect does not work throughout the website
 * Mozilla Firefox v85.0.2
   - content boxes on index.html not centered
 * Samsung Galaxy S10+
   - content of the page is a bit wider probably due to curved edges of the screen
-* links to submit the contact form and to sign up for newsletter do not have any functionality yet
+* When submitting the contact form data is only sent to https://formdump.codeinstitute.net/
+* After submitting form does not refresh automatically so 'reset' button is provided

 #### Previous bugs (fixed)